Yandex Cloud

 --security-group-ids <k8s-cluster-nodegroup-traffic_ID>,<k8s-cluster-traffic_ID>

-You can get the security group ID together with info on the security group.
+You can get the security group ID together with information about the security group.

-7. Create a node group and assign it the k8s-cluster-nodegroup-traffic, k8s-nodegroup-traffic, k8s-services-access, and k8s-ssh-access security groups:
+7. Create a node group and associate it with the k8s-cluster-nodegroup-traffic, k8s-nodegroup-traffic, k8s-services-access, and k8s-ssh-access security groups:

 yc managed-kubernetes node-group create \